 Finally, once a template is cloned for a given semester, it takes a snapshot of the then current template and allows instructors to work on it and add their section specific information.
 This means that future updates to templates will not be retroactive, therefore preserving your syllabus archive with the policies and procedures that existed when the course was actually offered.

 So, how does one start working with linked templates?
 Fortunately this part is quite easy.
 A linked template is generated from the cloning of a template to as another template.
 This will create a two-level template chain, much like institutional to college in the above diagram.
 Similarly, then cloning that college-level template will create a third level, in this case a course template.

 You can also go back and clone the institutional template again to continue extending your template tree, say for distinct templates between the humanities and science schools.
 All of the content on the institutional template will propagate these levels, though the humanities and science school templates themselves can have differences that only show up on courses within their schools.
-This side-by-side comparison of syllabi is an example; the syllabus on the left is the higher level template, while the syllabus on the right is the lower level template:

 *Note: At this point it may not be hard to see how you can create a template scheme with any number of levels and dependent templates.
 However, for manageability reasons we do not recommend going beyond three levels.